Vivek-04022001/documentation/plone.app.dexterity/schema-driven-types.md

 If your forms don't look right, for example custom widgets are missing, then:

 -   Make sure your schema derives from `model.Schema`.
--   Remember that the directives require you to specify the correct field name, even if they are placed before or after the relevant field.
+-   Remember that the directives require you to specify the correct field name, even if they're placed before or after the relevant field.